Sachal Afzal

 Sachal Afzal is a Pakistani model and actor.
 He received Lux Style Awards for Best Emerging Talent - Fashion in 2020.
-As an actor, he played supporting role in several critical acclaim television serials including Malaysian-Pakistani joint venture Sara Sajeeda (2019), Wabaal (2022), Mannat Murad (2023), and Ramzan special play Ishq Di Chashni (2025).
+He has played supporting roles in several critical acclaim television serials including Malaysian-Pakistani joint venture Sara Sajeeda (2019), Wabaal (2022), Mannat Murad (2023), and Ramzan special play Ishq Di Chashni (2025).

 His appearance in Baktawar earned him nomination for Best Emerging Talent - Television at Lux Style Awards.
 He was nominated twice for Best Male Model at Lux Style Awards.

-Life and career
+Early life and education

-Sachal Afzal holds a degree in Political Science from Government College Lahore and later pursued an LLB from Punjab University.
+Sachal Afzal was born in Gujranwala, Punjab.
+He belongs to a Punjabi Jat family.
+He holds a degree in Political Science from Government College Lahore and later pursued an LLB from Punjab University, Lahore.

+Career

-Sachal started modeling career with a campaign with Gul Ahmed, which marked a start to his journey.
+A campaign with Gul Ahmed marked the start to Sachal's modeling career.
 This breakthrough led to collaborations with several brands such as Big Jeans, Emporio, Rawaj, Sooper Biscuit (TVC).
 He also participated in the PFDC 2018 runway show.
-In addition to modeling, Sachal appeared in the music video Dil Ke and took on an acting role in the Malaysian - Pakistani joint venture Sara Sajeeda.
+In addition to modeling, Sachal appeared in the music video Dil Ke and took on an acting role in the Malaysian-Pakistani joint venture Sara Sajeeda.
+As an actor, he considers Sanjay Dutt to be his inspiration.